turingschool-examples/ruby-exercises/README.md

 ### 1. Clone this repository

-(You don't need to fork this repository, just clone it to your laptop)
+You don't need to fork this repository; clone it to your laptop

-in your `/turing` directory on your laptop (or whatever directory you want this repository to live inside of), run
+in your `/turing` directory on your laptop (or whatever directory you want this repository to live inside of), run:

 ```
 // using ssh keys